MBeaum/P-element-IIL/dna/PopTE2.md

 ```

 We took this output and visualised it on a stacked bar graph, where each
-chromosome another divided into 1000bp windows and overlapping
+chromosome another divided into 1000bp windows, showing the cumulative
-insertions within these windows are stacked on-top one another, showing
+frequency of the insertion across all replicates.

-the cumulative frequency of the insertion across all replicates.
+### Dmel filtered

 ``` r
 data <- read.delim("/Volumes/Data/Projects/invaded_inbred_lines/scripts/dmel_window_overlap.txt", header = FALSE, sep = "\t", col.names = c("Sample_ID", "Chromosome", "Position", "Frequency"))